meekaaeelBooley/AI-Content-Detector/README.md

 ### Session Storage
 Currently uses in-memory storage.
 For production deployment, consider:
-- Redis for session storage
+- Redis for session storage (Need to learn)
 - Database for persistent analysis history
-- Proper session cleanup mechanisms
+- Proper session cleanup mechanisms (Need to implement)

 ### Security Considerations
-- Change the secret key in production
+- Change the secret key in production (Need to do)
 - Validate file types more strictly
-- Implement virus scanning for uploaded files
+- Implement virus scanning for uploaded files (Need to do)